 Sunken Areas: Creating Intimate Spaces

-Lowering your fire pit area just 12-18 inches below surrounding grade creates a psychological transformation.
-Stepping down triggers subconscious feelings of entering a special, protected space separate from everyday activities.
+Lowering your fire pit seating area just 12 to 18 inches below surrounding grade creates a psychological transformation.
+Stepping down triggers a sense of entering a special, protected space separate from everyday activity.

 Circular Configurations for Connection

-Round layouts naturally place everyone equidistant from both fire and each other, creating balanced sight lines and effortless conversation flow.
-Circular arrangements subconsciously communicate inclusion and equality—no head table, no back row, just shared experience.
+Round layouts place every seat equidistant from both fire and each other, creating balanced sight lines and effortless conversation flow.
+Circular arrangements communicate inclusion no head table, no back row, just shared experience around a central flame.
+This remains the most popular configuration we install across the Ann Arbor area.

 Linear Designs for Modern Spaces

-Sometimes straight lines work better, especially in contemporary settings.
-Linear fire pit designs typically accommodate more people in less space and integrate beautifully with modern architecture.
+Straight-line configurations work especially well in contemporary settings and smaller yards.
+Linear fire pit seating designs typically accommodate more people in less space and integrate cleanly with modern architecture.

-Budget Bonus: Rectangular configurations often cost less to build than curved versions due to standardized materials and simpler construction.
+Budget Bonus: Rectangular layouts often cost less to build than curved configurations due to standardized materials and simpler construction.

 Essential Features That Elevate Your Investment